 There were signs posted, warning visitors of rattlesnakes.
 Unfortunately, we didn’t see any.
-(Yes, I’m that person hoping to catch a glimpse of one, I find them biologically fascinating.)
+(Yes, I’d love to catch a glimpse of one in the wild, RIP Steve Irwin.)

 That’s when we saw the sleds.
 Sleds!

 Waves of nostalgia washed over me as I thought of the excitement a freshly packed snow brought when I was a kid.
 The countless times I’d gone to Laura Dodge park, the best park in Omaha for sledding, located right down the street from my childhood home (yes, it’s better than Memorial).
 The steep uphill climb to the top.
 Cold winter air blowing across my face.
 Bolting down the hill at top speed.
 Losing control and bailing into a snowbank.
-Excitedly climbing right back up and repeating the entire process until my toes were froze and Mom ushered us back to the house for a mug of hot chocolate.
+Excitedly climbing right back up and repeating the entire process until my toes were froze and Mom hollered at us to come back to the house and warm up.

 I had to sled here.
 There was no way I was going to leave this park without sledding.

 They give you the option to “buy” a saucer and wax and then you “sell” it back to them after you are done for about 3/4 the original price (it was pretty cheap, under $10 to use as long as your heart desires).
 We got one and set back out around the park, scoping for the perfect hill.